 - May 6, 2021: Confirmatory Tests for Drugs – Dr. Ed Brown and Sarah Olson.
 Powerpoint Slides

 - June 3, 2021: Human Factors in Forensic Science – Dr. Jeff Kukucka.
-Powerpoint Slides
+Powerpoint Slides.
+Recording.

 - June 17, 2021: Litigating Sex Offense Cases – Susan Seahorn and Lisa Dubs

 - July 1, 2021: Jailhouse Informant Testimony – Dr. Brian Bornstein.
-Materials: Preparation for Cross-Examining the Snitch by Mike Howell
+Powerpoint Slides.
+Additional materials: Preparation for Cross-Examining the Snitch by Mike Howell

 - August 5, 2021: Complex DNA Mixtures Interpretation and the Incorporation of Probabilistic Genotyping (PG) Software – Dr. Max Noureddine